jaansiparsa/takehome1/README.md

 });
 ```

+We are not going to worry about creating an actually secure login system.
+Instead, each request has an `asUser` input, which will represent the user making the request.
+The request going through or being blocked should depend on the permissions of the user id passed in the `asUser` property.

 How you handle the changing of permissions as files are moved between folders is up to you.
 However, if a user has been directly shared a file, they should not lose access to it.
 Also, if a user has been directly shared a folder, they should not lose access to it if it moves.

 ### Utils